Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

 All experiments above were performed with a balanced split of the data, where all clients were assigned the same number of samples.
 In the following, we investigate the performance of the proposed algorithm on the unbalancedness in the data size \cite{sattler2019robust}.
 If we use $S_N=\{|D_1|,|D_2|,...,|D_N|\}$ to represent the set of number of samples on $N$ clients, we can define the degree of unbalanceness by the ratio $\beta$:

 where the median of $S_N$ is sometimes helpful to accommodate long tailed distributions and possible outliers \cite{bowman1997applied}.

 When $\beta$ = 0.1, most of the samples are stored on a few clients, and when $\beta$ = 1, almost all clients store the same number of samples.
-To simulate the unbalanced data distribution, we vary $\beta$ from 0.1 to 1, with an average of 30 out of 100 clients participating.
-And the test accuracies achieved by FedAvg and T-FedAvg for various $\beta$ are illustrated in Fig. \ref{convergence-imbalance}.
+To simulate the unbalanced data distribution, we vary $\beta$ from 0.1 to 1, with an average of 30 out of 100 clients being participating.
+And the test accuracies achieved by FedAvg and T-FedAvg for various $\beta$ are illustrated in Fig. \ref{fig:convergence-imbalance}.

-We can see that the unbalancedness in data size does not have a significant impact on the performance of federated learning.
-This is due to the fact that even when the data is mostly concentrated on some clients, both algorithms can achieve satisfactory performance.
+We can see that the unbalancedness does not have a significant impact on the performance of the federated learning algorithms.
+This is due to the fact that the local models are able to learn properly with IID data, even when the data is unevenly distributed on the clients.